Becoming A Provider – Paperwork!

 Are there areas of the syllabus that might need more or less time for the two groups?
 How can you plan your course help you to mitigate some of the risks you have identified in your risk assessment?
 How will your venue influence the layout of the course?
 Somewhere where there’s a bit of travelling time between the centre and the water will require much more logistical planning than somewhere with a well stocked boat shed right next to the water, with changing facilities and a classroom area on hand.

-Jenna’s Top Tip – Don’t just send in the programme you downloaded from the British Canoeing Awarding Body website!
+Jenna’s Top Tip – Don’t just send in the programme you downloaded from the Paddle UK Awarding Body website!
 While that will, of course, be the document you work from to produce your own programme, it’s all about making a workable document that suits you.
 Your course programme should have just enough detail for you to be able to run the course with it as an aide memoir.
 If you are new to running a particular course, you might want to include a fair bit of information on what to coach and how you are going to do it.
 If you have been running a particular course for years, however, it might be a shorter bullet point list.
 I always aim for something I can laminate and stick in my boat, or in my BA.

 Risk Assessments